cjt/chat/README.md

 Modify the database setup script in db/dbsetup.sh to the appropriate $URL and $AUTH parameters, and execute it to create the db and seed the necessary documents.
 It may be necessary to enable CORS for all domains.

-From a terminal in the root directory run 'npm start' to run the server.
-The default port used is 8000, this can be changed in package.json if required.
+From a terminal in the root directory run 'node server.js' to run the server.
+The default port used is 8080, this can be changed in package.json if required.

-Point your browser at localhost:8000, have your friends do so too, and use to your hearts content.
-If you don't have any friends, point another browser window at it too and pretend you do.
+Point your browser at localhost:8080, and use to your hearts content.
+Point another browser window at it too and pretend you have friends to talk to.

 ## Implementation notes